 Significant levels of downgrades to Short- and Long-Term credit ratings have not materialised since the crisis in March 2020.
 In the main, where they did change, any alterations were limited to future outlooks for counterparties.
-However, as economies are beginning to reopen, there have been some instances of previous lowering of future outlooks being reversed.
+However, as economies have recovered, there have been some instances of previous lowering of future outlooks being reversed.